 For a list of other study resources, check out Parts Geek here.

 What will students do during the late afternoons, evenings, and weekends?

-Other co-curricular activities include developing a 'global village,' a variety of guest speakers, participating in a model United Nations simulation, field trips to the National Civil Rights Museum, the world-renowned Memphis Zoo, and other local sites.
+Other co-curricular activities include a variety of guest speakers, group activities, and field trips to local sites.
 Students will also have free time to spend at the recreation center, nap, practice instruments, study, and enjoy the UofM campus.
 While the schedule changes from year to year, GSIS students can get an idea of the daily GSIS schedule by clicking here.